Plugin Alliance Sandman Pro Delay – Infinite Possibilities

-Sandman Pro is a fairly plain-Jane looking device when first installed, you’ll see your usual controls and a few extras you’ll ignore at first to cycle through some presets to see what it can do – then all of a sudden things get very crazy quickly.
+Sandman Pro is a fairly plain-Jane-looking device when first installed, you’ll see your usual controls and a few extras you’ll ignore at first to cycle through some presets to see what it can do – then all of a sudden things get very crazy quickly.

-I would highly recommend if you’re brand new to Sandman, spend a little time with the manual and work out that basics first, once you get a feel for the controls browsing patches is a little less intimidating.
+I would highly recommend if you’re brand new to Sandman, spend a little time with the manual and work out the basics first, once you get a feel for the controls browsing patches is a little less intimidating.

 The included presets nicely showcase the device, and it’s not difficult to deconstruct the routeing setup and follow along once you know the operating basics.
-Some of the artists’ collections are simply out of this world, I’m a huge fan of all the Simon Stockhausen patch particularly.
-The experimental section is a little out there, as a most of the other presets – it’s a shame there wasn’t a few more ‘basic’ presets available, but curating a good set of user presets doesn’t take long.
+Some of the artists’ collections are simply out of this world, I’m a huge fan of all the Simon Stockhausen patches particularly.
+The experimental section is a little out there, as most of the other presets – it’s a shame there weren’t a few more ‘basic’ presets available, but curating a good set of user presets doesn’t take long.